-The Oura Ring is not a medical device and is not intended to diagnose, treat, cure, monitor, or prevent medical conditions/illnesses.
-Please do not make any changes to your medication, daily routines, nutrition, sleep schedule, or workouts, without first consulting your doctor or another medical professional.
+The Oura Ring is not a medical device and is not intended to diagnose, treat, cure, monitor, or prevent medical conditions or illnesses.
+Please do not make any changes to your medication, daily routines, nutrition, sleep schedule, or workouts without first consulting your doctor or another medical professional.

 The following medical conditions have resulted in differentiated data for some users.
 Please keep these in mind, especially if you’ve been diagnosed with, or are currently being treated for one of the conditions listed below, as you may experience variations in your daily insights provided by the Oura App.